Low-code designer > Set up interfaces > Scripts in widgets / Script use cases

 1. The number of answers selected by the user needs to be checked.
 To set up the checking, do the following:

-• Select the Field widget and open its settings by clicking the gear icon:
+• Select the Field widget containing the first question and open its settings by clicking the gear icon:

 widget-scripts-5